Bartekswistak/veg-out-cli-app/veg_out/README.md

 After being greeted, user can input either city/state location or 5 digit zip code.
 If there are no restaurants in the area, user will be notified and asked for another area.
 Once an area has restaurants to show, a numbered list will be displayed with the distance from the location inputted.
-Next user has the options to type 'more' which will ask for the number of the restaurant user would like more info on.
+Next user can select the number of the restaurant the user would like more information on.
-User can also type 'back' to search a new area, 'list' to show the list again of nearby restaurants or 'quit' to exit the application.
-These options are available the moment of showing the list and at the moment of showing the details of a specific restaurant.
+User can then type 'back' to search a new area, 'list' to show the list again of nearby restaurants or 'quit' to exit the application.
+These options are available the moment of showing the details of a specific restaurant.

 ## Development